Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \begin{quote} I had so much fun doing the super villain thinking!
-As technologists, we're the good guys trying to prevent bad outcomes...Getting a temporary license to be unshackled from that \textit{hero expectation} is \textit{freeing}--it gives us permission to not hold back ...That's what makes this process so different.
-It's not as dull and serious as the other stuff out there.
-This achieves the same goal without that heaviness...that's effective.
-I can see this as a group activity people want to join!
-(P24, an AI Researcher, emphasis added) \end{quote}
+We're always expected to be the good guys...Getting a temporary license to be unshackled from that \textit{hero expectation} is \textit{freeing}--I don't have to hold back ...This is the X-factor of this process.
+This achieves the same goal without the heaviness or dullness of other RAI stuff.
+(P24, emphasis added) \end{quote}